God Defend New Zealand: Protocol

 The Ministry for Culture and Heritage has responsibility for the national anthems.
 The guidelines in the 1977 Gazette notice for choosing which anthem should be used on any occasion advise that the royal anthem would be appropriate at any occasion where the monarch, a member of the royal family or the governor-general is officially present, or when loyalty to the Crown is to be stressed; while "God Defend New Zealand" would be appropriate whenever the national identity of New Zealand is to be stressed, even in association with a toast to the reigning head of state.
 There are no regulations governing the performance of "God Defend New Zealand", leaving citizens to exercise their best judgment.
 When it is performed at an event, etiquette is for the audience to stand during the performance.

 Copyright

 Copyright on the English lyrics for "God Defend New Zealand" expired from the end of the year that was 50 years after the death of the author (Bracken), that is, from 1 January 1949.
 The rights to the musical score passed into the public domain in the 1980s.

+Legacy

+In 2013, the original score and lyrics for "God Defend New Zealand" were added to the UNESCO Memory of the World Aotearoa New Zealand Ngā Mahara o te Ao register.
+The physical documents are stored at the Auckland Central City Library.